TheAncientGoat/pouchdb/docs/api.md

 * `options.name`: You can omit the name argument and specify it via options.
 * `options.auto_compaction`: This turns on auto compaction (experimental).
+* `options.auth`: Basic authentication credentials for HTTP/HTTPS connections in the form of auth.username & auth.password.

 #### Example Usage:
 {% highlight js %}